+As it stands, the Vancouver Canucks are a team with four very good defensemen, but also a team without a top-level blueliner.
 For the first time in years, the team is virtually set up front.
 With a Hart and Art Ross trophy winner in Henrik Sedin leading the way, he has a strong supporting cast in Daniel Sedin and Ryan Kesler, both of whom are among the top forwards in the NHL.
 Behind them is swashbuckling scoring pest Alex Burrows, who led the team in goals last season, and 25-goal men Mikael Samuelsson and Mason Raymond.
-And with Cody Hodgson and Jordan Schroeder knocking on the door for opportunity, scoring goals is no longer a problem on the West Coast.
+And with Cody Hodgson...Click here to read more.